lammps/lammps/doc/src/Manual.rst

 .. only:: html

-   Once you are familiar with LAMMPS, you may want to bookmark :doc:`this page <Commands_all>`, since it gives quick access to tables with links to the documentation for all LAMMPS commands.
+   After becoming familiar with LAMMPS, consider bookmarking :doc:`this page <Commands_all>`, since it gives quick access to tables with links to the documentation for all LAMMPS commands.